makx21/Interesting-tasks/README.md

 [**Three words**](https://github.com/makx21/interesting-tasks/blob/master/home/threeWords.py) - You are given a string with words and numbers separated by whitespaces (one space).
 The words contains only letters.
 You should check if the string contains three words in succession.

+[**Feed Pigeons**](https://github.com/makx21/interesting-tasks/blob/master/home/feedPig.py) - I start to feed one of the pigeons.
+A minute later two more fly by and a minute after that another 3.
+Then 4, and so on (Ex: 1+2+3+4+...).
+One portion of food lasts a pigeon for a minute, but in case there's not enough food for all the birds, the pigeons who arrived first ate first.
+Pigeons are hungry animals and eat without knowing when to stop.
+If I have N portions of bird feed, how many pigeons will be fed with at least one portion of wheat?